erhant/flashy-sort/README.md

 - 4) Remove redundant castings from pos calculations.
 - 5) We can perhaps use collisions array instead of newCollisions, by doing in-place.
 Because i + offsets[i] are unique for each i it seems.
 - 6) Fix the insertion sort part.
 Also is normal insertion over whole array good or can we make it better?
-- 7) Write this code in Python to work with it and analyze it, in a notebook perhaps.